trbala0205/Taxi-driver-app/README.md

 # Taxi-driver-app
-This is a simple Taxi Driver app to maintain driver details and route maps, for the security reason I have included only the XML layout design files and not included any java source code of this application.
+This is a simple Taxi Driver app to maintain driver details and route maps, for the security reason I have included only the XML layout design files and its screenshots and not included any java source code of this application.

 Features:
 ========